Transforming Inventory Planning with ML-Driven Demand Forecasting

 From Spreadsheets to Smart Inventory

 Our US-based client is a leading provider of premium race wheels for motorsport and racing enthusiasts, operating in a highly specialized and competitive segment of the automotive industry.
 The business effectively moved from manual, spreadsheet-driven operations to a centralized, data-informed system by implementing a web-based inventory management platform and a machine-learning-driven forecasting service.
-Faster decision-making, improved forecast accuracy, and increased visibility across a complex catalog of thousands of SKUs are our goals for this transition.
-Reducing the financial impact of stockouts and ineffective inventory operations remained a crucial business need that the solution addressed, in addition to streamlining processes.

 The project started with a clear understanding